brittney092289/brittney092289.github.io/_posts/2019-10-17-google-books.md

 title: Using the Google Books API
 ---

 I created a webpage that would pull data from my personal “Library” on Google Books and display the book information on the screen through the Google Books API.
-In my project, I used a combination of HTML, CSS, JavaScript, and the Mustache template system to achieve this.
+In my project, I used a combination of HTML, CSS, JavaScript, and the Mustache template system to achieve this. <a href="http://brittneymiller.com/library.html" target="_blank">SEE THE FINAL VERSION OF MY GOOGLE BOOKS LIBRARY</a>

 ![_config.yml]({{ site.baseurl }}/images/google-books.png){: .center-image }

-<a class="link-center" href="http://brittneymiller.com/library.html">SEE THE FINAL VERSION OF MY GOOGLE BOOKS LIBRARY</a>

 The first thing I needed to do was create a basic container for my booklist data to live in.
 To do so, I created a basic HTML document with a header and description, and some basic inline styling.
 Another thing I did was generate my personal Google Books API key.